OpenMentor/OpenMentor/README.md

 in the form of mentorship throughout life.
 Yet, the world is not fair, and not all of us are lucky enough to grow up surrounded by those experienced in various skills or abilities.

-Open Mentors recognizes that technology can help offset the inequality of opportunity by allowing individuals of various backgrounds a place to connect and engage.
+Open Mentor recognizes that technology can help offset the inequality of opportunity by allowing individuals of various backgrounds a place to connect and engage.
 Learn together today and grow together tomorrow.

 We invite anyone interested in participating in this community to always consider themselves a mentor and a mentee.